MichaelSebero/Media-Tools/README.md

 ## Remove Audio
 This script removes audio from video files in a given directory.

+## Rotate Video
+This script rotates a video by 90, 180 or 270 depending on the user's choice.

 ## Sort by Album
 This script organizes songs within a specified directory by creating folders named after their album metadata.